s0fian3/Telecom-AI-Optimization/README.md

 **Logic:**
 1. Implemented a capacity and distance-constrained assignment algorithm.
 2. Then Modified it to be AI-driven.
 The AI ensures there are a minimum of handovers to optimize the network by calculating the centroid of the clusters on each frame.
+3. The Heuristic focuses on Hard Constraints (Capacity) while the AI focuses on Network Stability (Handover Minimization).

 **Theoretical Concepts Mastered**
 - #### Voronoi Partitioning & Cell Boundaries